There are many options for configuring assignments for AsULearn. This page will address some of the most common uses.

 Common module settings

 This is where you can make your assignment group- and grouping-aware.
-For more on this, go here.
+For more on how to set up groups, go here.

 Use this feature if you wish to restrict submission of the assignment for students based on Date, Grade, Group, Grouping, User profile.